reginabattle/task-list/README.md

-# task-list
+# Task List
-A task list using vanilla JavaScript.
+Add and remove tasks using vanilla JavaScript.

 Note: Tasks are saved to local storage.